Millennium Marine

 The First Guimond Boat

-Back in those days, there was no electricity in Escuminac.
-Philias engineered and built many of his own tools and equipment such as a band saw that ran off a
+• Back in those days, there was no electricity in Escuminac.
+Philias engineered and built many of his own tools and equipment, such as a band saw that ran off a 6-cylinder Chevy engine.

 Growing Interest

-For a few years, he built boats each summer in a field behind the homestead.
-In the early 1950’s he built a boat shed.
-The harbor situated across the road was soon filled with 38’ boats.
+• For a few years, he built boats each summer in a field behind the homestead.
+In the early 1950s, he built a boat shed.

 Escuminac Disaster